-If you're a tourist, or more specifically, an American planning to visit Britain, you should probably brush up on some of the local slang.
+If you're a tourist, or more specifically, an American visiting Britain, you should brush up on some of the local slang.
 Sure, you might think - it's just English - how confusing can it be?
 Well, don't worry, I'll tell you.

 Some words are relatively obvious but others make you scratch your head and wonder where they ever even came from.
 Even if you're not an Anglophile, you've likely heard most of these terms before, unless you live under a rock and never watch any British tv or movies.
 Which is crazy.
 Because they're awesome.

 However, some of these terms you would have no way of knowing and would have to figure them out from contextual clues alone.
 Everyone may know what a loo or a lift is, but do you know what an aubergine or courgette or a hob is?
 Maybe not.
 I didn't.
-I was surprised to discover that rocket isn't an actual rocket.
+I was pretty surprised to discover that rocket doesn't meant an actual rocket.

 And watch out for some wildly inventive enunciations of words as well.
 Like the word aluminum, where they not only change the emphatic syllable, they also turn 4 syllables into 5.
 It's total mayhem.